1 Legal and enforcement framework

 In particular, fintech companies attract clients by leveraging on process and product innovations or new channels and distribution methods, as well as by expanding the markets (telematic/virtual) in which demand and supply of financial services can be matched.
 In this way, fintech companies propose new business models that may compete with those of incumbents.

-This progressive entry into the market may be further encouraged by the introduction of the regulatory sandbox regime (see question 1.2).
+This progressive entry into the market may be further encouraged by the introduction of the regulatory sandbox (see question 1.2).

 This approach distinguishes fintech companies from the incumbents (especially banks and financial intermediaries), which have gradually expanded their areas of activity to become comprehensive providers of financial services and products.